stanford-rc/globus.stanford.edu/README.md

 You can now make edits.
 As you save your changes, you will see Jekyll rebuilding the static HTML pages.

 When you are done, press Control-C to stop the temporary Jekyll server.
+On Windows, you will twice be asked if you want to "Terminate batch job?"
+Answer `Y` both times, and the temporary Jekyll server will exit.